petarprib/FrontendTest/README.md

 ## HOW TO START

 1. Investigate the GitHub API calls for `user` and `repos` (for example: test them in the browser)
-2. Fork this repository & enter into the directory
-3. Launch the web application, for example with: `python -m SimpleHTTPServer 1337`
+2. Launch the web application, for example with: `python -m SimpleHTTPServer 1337`
-4. Open the browser with http://localhost:1337/ and start coding!
+3. Open the browser with http://localhost:1337/ and start coding!

 ## NOT REQUIRED, BUT IMPRESSIVE